ljazzal/jazzalin.github.io/_projects/multi_particle_tracking.md

     </div>
 </div>
 <div class="caption">
-    Reconstruction of a particle ejection episode: (a) the particles are difficult to detect in the photorealistic render, (b) yet accumulation of synthetic events in a single frame make the particles more easily identifiable against the dynamic background noise (b) and clearly visible in the absence of noise (c) (the arrows indicate the ejecta direction)
+    Fig. 2: Reconstruction of a particle ejection episode: (a) the particles are difficult to detect in the photorealistic render, (b) yet accumulation of synthetic events in a single frame make the particles more easily identifiable against the dynamic background noise (b) and clearly visible in the absence of noise (c) (the arrows indicate the ejecta direction)
 </div>

 The noisy representation of particle ejection episodes (centre image above) will subsequently be used to evaluate event-based multi-object detection and tracking algorithms.